sharetribe/sharetribe/docs/landing-page.md

 The content for the landing page is defined in [CustomLandingPage::ExampleData::DATA_STR](../app/services/custom_landing_page/example_data.rb).
 To modify the landing page content, you need the [app/services/custom\_landing\_page/example\_data.rb](../app/services/custom_landing_page/example_data.rb) file.

 See [Landing page JSON structure](landing-page-structure.md) for documentation about the landing page data structure format.

+When you modify the landing page, use the preview URL (http://lvh.me:3000/_lp_preview) instead of the root URL (http://lvh.me:3000).
+The root URL sends the `Cache-Control` header and thus you may not see your modifications immediately in the root URL.